 BERLIN.- Galerie Guido W. Baudach

-is presenting its fourth solo exhibition of works by Tamina Amadyar.
+is nearing the end of its fourth solo exhibition of works by Tamina Amadyar.
 Under the title setting the table, the Berlin-based artist is showing new paintings as well as a new sculpture.
 The exhibition began on November 12th and will end on December 23rd.

 Various ink and watercolors form the painting material specially selected for this series of works.
 They have similar properties to the glue paints of the abstract color field paintings, they are transparent and dry quickly, but they also lead a life of their own that is difficult to control, for example by involuntarily melting or flowing into each other.
 Subsequent corrections to the picture are more or less impossible.
 Amadyar therefore approaches the canvas lying on the floor with due calm.
 A few, quickly executed brushstrokes must suffice to create the desired image of the person portrayed.
 Details, such as clothing, are only hinted at.
 The background is always the white of the untreated cotton canvas.